 Basically, you need about 30 minutes of exercise per day which can be broken into two 15 minute or three 10 minute intervals.
 If someone hasn’t exercised in awhile, it is best to start slowly with shorter, more frequent periods of exercise.

-Be patient and remember it’s never too late to begin exercising since every movement leads on the path of optimal physical health.
+Be patient and remember it’s never too late to begin exercising.
+Every movement leads on the path of optimal physical health.

 Activities should include some aerobic or cardiovascular work through activities like brisk walking, bicycling, swimming or even jogging.
 Strength training is great for enhancing balance to reduce the risk of falls and to help in general with getting up and down and generally all around.
 Yoga is a wonderful and relaxing form of exercise as is Tai Chi.
 For those who are able to get out, strength training can also be done using machines in a gym.